valeIT/valeIT.github.io/_posts/2019-10-31-Using-Jekyll-Collections-To-Setup-A-Book-Page.md

 *The theme for the book page is taken from the [Book Hamilton][2] template on Github.*

 The theme has been slightly edited, but it is mostly as is.
+It will create a neat book layout from your markdown files, taking care of chapters automatically.

-Copy the css and js files from the Book Hamilton Github repository and import them in  your project.
-You can look how it is done by going to the [js and css directories][3].
+To start copy the css and js files from the Book Hamilton Github repository and import them in your project.
+You can look how it is done by going to the [js and css directories][3] of the website.

-Add a new collection in your config.yaml file:
+To set up the content for it add a new collection in your config.yaml file:

 ```
 collections: